OmkarAcharekar/Netflix_Clone/README.md

 * Registration page and contact integration
   - App require users to sign in with a phone number.
 It sends an SMS confirmation code for security reasons.
 After registering, users  can login in their Account.

-* Added Inapp Subscriptions
+* InApp subscription.
-  - Added Inapp subcriptions so that user who has paid for the service can view those.
+  - Added Inapp subscription so that only users who paid for service can view those.

 * Most Modern UI
   - Modern Netflix Mobile App UI Design with Amazing User Experience.